Turia Valley: UNESCO Biosphere Reserve

 The Turia Valley is part of the Eo River, Oscos and Buron lands Biosphere Reserve.
 A Biosphere Reserve is an international conservation designation given by UNESCO under its Programme on Man and the Biosphere (MAB).
 The World Network of Biosphere Reserves is the collection of all 531 biosphere reserves in 105 countries (as of May, 2008).
 Biosphere reserves are created to promote and demonstrate a balanced relationship between humans and the biosphere.

 The area included in the Biosphere Reserve covers an area of 158,883 hectares of which 215 km^{2} belong to the area of the Turia Valley.

 Agriculture, fish farming and tourism are the principal areas of growth for the region.
 Although there has been a fall in the primary sector in recent years and an increase in the service sectors as rural tourism, agriculture still remains the largest economic activity of local economy.

 The 14 councils which are part of the below Reserve in Asturias and Galicia register a total of 11,408 jobs.

 The average income in the area is close to the average regional and national figure.

 Micro businesses and family run businesses are very characteristic of the region.
 Construction, commerce, hotels and rural tourism also account for a high percentage of local business.

 Rural tourism is now a growing activity in all the Reserve, at present there are about 170 establishments catered for rural tourism.

 Location

-The Turia Valley is located on the western border of the Cantabrian Mountains in the northwest of Spain and is divided by two counties: Asturias and Galicia (43°33' North and 6°42' West).
+The Turia Valley is located on the western border of the Cantabrian Mountains in the northwest of Spain and is divided by two counties: Asturias and Galicia.
 The valley has two principal towns, A Pontenova (Galicia) and Taramundi (Asturias).
-The nearest city is Ribadeo (Galicia) and the nearest city is Lugo (Galicia) where all services, including hospitals, can be found.
+The nearest cities are Ribadeo (Galicia) and Lugo (Galicia).